prototypefund/reproducible-website/_events/paris2018/report.md

 - box could be package manager, could be around each rebuilder

-- who defines the treshold
+- who defines the threshold

 verification: